-The Director of Corporate Governance and Board Secretary will ensure that the registers of interest are reviewed annually and updated as necessary.
+The Director of Corporate Governance and Board Secretary-Executive-Director for Corporate Governance, Communications and Involvement will ensure that the registers of interest are reviewed annually and updated as necessary.

 In addition, all ICB board and executive member appointments are offered on the understanding that they subscribe to the "Codes of Conduct and Accountability in the NHS".